 Hip Replacement Sexual Precautions

 If you’ve had a posterior incision (along the back of your hip on your buttock), precautions must be taken to prevent hip dislocation.

-- Avoid bending at the hip more than 90 degrees
+- Avoid bending at your hip more than 90 degrees

-- Avoid moving the operative leg across the midline of the body
+- Avoid moving your operated leg across the midline of your body

-- Avoid rotating the toes of the operative leg inward
+- Avoid rotating the toes of your operated leg inward

 Positioning restrictions must be strictly followed for about 4 weeks after surgery.
 You can usually resume sex around 4 weeks if you’re feeling up to it.
 Restrictions still need to be kept in mind however.
 If you have questions about what you can and can’t do, talk to your surgeon.